Updated 17 min read

 spikeTime-boxed exploration for unknowns, go/no-go decision at the end

-shipImplement, test, review, fix—loop until all ACs pass and gates are green
+shipImplement, test, review—loop until all ACs pass and gates are green

 reviewMulti-perspective code review (9 perspectives, risk-scaled)